BrianBend9/myslider/README.md

 # myslider

-This is a basic image slider created using html, css, and javascript.
+This is a basic image slider created using html, css, and vanilla javascript.

 The slider is created from a ul element defined on a html page.